adaptive-intelligent-robotics/Kheperax/README.md

 ```

 Quad mazes expand the original maze into four quadrants, providing a more complex environment for the robot to navigate.
 The `make_quad_config` function takes an existing configuration and transforms it into a quad maze configuration.

-## Kheperax with a target

-In order to use Kheperax with a target position to reach at the end of the maze, you can use the `TargetKheperaxTask` class.
-The target position is set by default in `(0.15, 0.9)` with a radius of `0.05`.
-The reward at each step is defined as the negative distance to the target center, and reaching the target position ends the episode.
-Rendering the environment will then show the target position as a green circle.

 ## Contributing